 Advanced mutation and copy number variation analysis

-We offer the most in-depth mutation and copy-number variant (CNV) analysis using next-generation sequencing (NGS) to help establish a diagnosis and long-term prognosis as well as determine potential treatment options.
-Interpretation by Mayo Clinic experts and the availability of in-house confirmatory biochemical assays adds additional value to our test offering.
+We offer the most in-depth mutation and copy number variation (CNV) analysis using next-generation sequencing (NGS) to help establish a diagnosis and long-term prognosis, as well as to determine potential treatment options.
+Interpretation by Mayo Clinic experts and the availability of in-house, confirmatory biochemical assays adds additional value to our test offering.

 Expertly curated panels

 Our panel focuses on genes with a clinical significance that are known to be causal when mutated in epilepsy.
 These genes are reviewed and vetted by Mayo Clinic epileptologists and geneticists to ensure the mutations discovered are actionable and have been previously reported in multiple families, thereby reducing the noise of false-positive or ambiguous results.

 We are the only laboratory offering greater than 100x coverage for every base at each exon in every gene.
 This ensures the highest possible sensitivity for the detection of sequence-level mutations, which reduces false-negative results.

 Overall, CNVs account for 10%–20% of all pathogenic mutations associated with epilepsy.* Using an internally developed algorithm for CNV detection, and leveraging our high depth of coverage, we demonstrated 100% sensitivity and greater than 99.9% specificity for the detection of CNVs across a very large sample set during the validation of our test.